aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 As stated in [1]:

 > Compressed sparse row is typically the best format for sparse graphs, provided that new edges aren’t added and relatively few edges are deleted.
-CSR is compact, avoiding the memory waste of adjacency lists and <vector>s, and its memory footprint can be calculated directly from V and E. CSR is furthermore contiguous in memory, eliminating the time overhead of pointer chasing.
+CSR is compact, avoiding the memory waste of adjacency lists and vectors, and its memory footprint can be calculated directly from V and E. CSR is furthermore contiguous in memory, eliminating the time overhead of pointer chasing.
 It’s easy to persist CSR in memory-mapped files, and CSR is convenient once you become accustomed to it.
 The two-pass construction approach implemented above is asymptotically faster than sorting an edge list.

 ## References